-2.3 GPGPU Support Service
+2.4 GPGPU Support Service

 As noted in Sec.
 1.1, ACC nodes with graphics processing units (GPU) were introduced in System B in School Year 2015.
 Since GPUs were introduced in the ISSP Supercomputer center for the first time, many programs developed or utilized by users of this center have not been programmed for GPU computing.
-To help users take advantage of GPUs, the supercomputer center has started a service for porting users' materials science software to General Purpose GPUs (GPGPU)[1].
+To help users take advantage of GPUs, the supercomputer center has started a service for porting users' materials science software to General Purpose GPUs (GPGPU).
 After a call for proposals (which will usually be in December), target programs for the next school year are selected by the Steering Committee of SCC.
 The porting service is carried out on each program for about two months; the coding is performed by engineers from the computer vender suppling the ISSP supercomputer system, and ISSP staff oversee the progress of the project and manage necessary communications with the proposer.
 Copyrights of the resulting software basically belong to the proposers, but the supported contents might be published under agreement with the proposer.
+In SY 2016, three projects are selected as listed in Table 7.